rookieboba/Pytorch-Deep-Learning/Basic_Concept_1.md

 - By using derivative, We can update the w in this way: if the drivative value(=gradient) is minus then w will be move toward the posivie side, and visa versa.
 This kind of update approach is called `Stochastic Gradient Descent Optimization`, or `SGD` for short.
 There are other more various different Optimizers like Adam, Adamax and so on.

-## MSE
+## Loss function
+- To explain `loss function`, let's take an easy loss function as an example.
-- One of ways to measure the `loss` of a model.
+- MSE is an one of ways to measure the `loss` of a model.
 - The Acronym for the **Mean Square Error** which is following equation. `y hat` is a prediction of our model, and `y` is a real value.
-So, it means simply the sum of differences between forecasts and actual values.
+So, it means simply the sum of **differences between forecasts and actual values.**
 <center><img src="./img/mse.png" width="250"></center>

 - There are various other loss functions like `BCEloss` for binary loss, and so on.